gmtsciencedev/scitq/docs/index.md

 ## Project layout

-    src         # The python src code (and scitq python package) ansible     # The ansible recipes that enable to recruit, install and destroy workers docs        # The MkDocs documentation source
+    src                   # The python src code (and scitq python package) src/scitq/ansible     # The ansible recipes that enable to recruit, install and destroy workers docs                  # The MkDocs documentation source
-    templates   # Some templates to help install primarily the server service
+    templates             # Some templates to help install primarily the server service docker                # The source of Dockers for